grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 {{% admonition type="warning" %}}
-After the new certificates are loaded, connections with old certificates will not work and those connections needs to be reloaded.
+After the new certificates are loaded, connections with old certificates will not work.
+You must reload the connections to the old certs for them to work.
 {{% /admonition %}}

 ### socket_gid